SebastiaanJohn/Vyno-Recommendation-Engine/README.md

 ├── models <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks <- Jupyter notebooks.
-Naming convention is a number (for ordering), │ the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │
-│ `1.0-jqp-initial-data-exploration`.
-│
 ├── references <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── requirements.txt <- The requirements file for reproducing the analysis environment, e.g.
-│ generated with `pip freeze > requirements.txt`
 │
 ├── scripts <- Scripts used in this project
 │